eslint/eslint/docs/src/rules/accessor-pairs.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the simultaneous presence of setters and getters on objects.

-## Version

-This rule was introduced in ESLint 0.22.0.

-## Version

-This rule was introduced in ESLint 0.22.0.